-Any violations of the rules concerning smoking, alcohol or drugs will be cause to end your association with Cable 14.
+Any violations of the rules concerning smoking, alcohol or drugs will cause your association with Cable 14 to end.

 There is zero tolerance for harassment of staff and fellow volunteers, including abusive language, threats, and inappropriate language in person or by way of phone, e-mail, or social media.